Rmyard/Code-Vacop/README.md

 -Test_code
-  motor_test.py #control the torque aplied to the brushless motors (from 0 to 100%) brake_openloop_control.py #control the speed of the electric actuator (from -100% to +100%) post_processor.py #plot graphs of the
+  motor_test.py #control the torque aplied to the brushless motors (from 0 to 100%) brake_openloop_control.py #control the speed of the electric actuator (from -100% to +100%) post_processor.py #plot graphs of the sensor_log.csv file